Understanding the facts

 There are a number of misconceptions about Applied Behaviour Analysis.
 At BeyondAutism we are committed to ABA and proud of our good practice.
 We want to highlight some of the facts about ABA that will help you understand it better and dispel any myths you may have heard.

 We respect people with autism and embrace their unique qualities.
-Many of our learners engage in self-stimulatory behaviours that we wouldn’t ever try to remove unless they were causing harm to the individual or those around them.
+Many of our learners engage in self-stimulatory behaviours that we would never try to remove unless they were causing harm to the individual or those around them.
 We focus on teaching skills to enable them to become active citizens rather than suppressing these behaviours.
 We work with our learners to ensure they are ready to learn, whilst finding a way to allow them to engage in their repetitive behaviours.

-We would never teach an individual to repeat socially acceptable behaviours on command to have them ‘fit in’.
+We would never teach an learner to repeat socially acceptable behaviours on command to have them ‘fit in’.
 Our priority is what is best for the individual and what skills they need for their safety and independence.

 We do sometimes work at the table with students as it is an easy and predictable setting for some learners.
-However, we mainly work in the natural environment as this is the best place to teach and generalise certain skills.
+However, we mainly work in the natural environment as this is the best place to teach certain skills.
 We teach a lot through play and encourage peer interactions at every opportunity.
 Our ethos is just enough support and we continuously promote independence.

 We know that there is a lot of evidence about the value of early intervention, especially for children with autism.
 So we ensure that the principles of ABA are applied across all of our services, including Early Years, and implemented by our full mutli-disciplinary team.